raspberrypilearning/electricity-generation/en/step_6.md

 --- task ---

 Run your program.
 In the **3rd Country** sprite, you should see the pen draws just one thin line for each resource.
-In order for the pen to draw the full column you need to repeat the number of lines the pen is instructed to draw so it draws the correct amount for each resource.
+In order for the pen to draw the correct amount for each resource you need to repeat the number of lines the pen is instructed to draw.

 --- /task ---